Allianz 222 Alternatives Comparison

 2017 | 15.41% | 6.40% | 13.58% | 5.91% | 10.33% | $ 342,562.89 |

-Five year effective yield: 6.503%
+Five-year effective yield: 6.503%

-Another frequent comment I received last week was in regards to the death benefit of the Allianz 222 which pays out the entire Protected Income Value out in five annual installments.
+Another frequent comment I received last week was in regards to the death benefit of the Allianz 222 which pays out the entire Protected Income Value in five annual installments.
 I did intentionally leave that out as it is irrelevant when you calculate the actual return.
 Most agents are not inquisitive enough to look into it and just rely on the beneficiaries not knowing any better.
 The death benefit is just window dressing and the 222 is not the only contract that pays the income value out as a death benefit over five years.

 So, many of you asked for a recommendation and there it is.
 I have to be competitive so I had to find contracts that would grow best and with growth you can beat any bonus or income guarantee available.
 When you add an asset management strategy that shows you how to use it then it gets even better.